How a Waiver of Notice Works

 Not every party in a probate case needs or wants to receive formal notice of each hearing.
-Arizona law allows interested persons to voluntarily waive that right, streamlining proceedings when everyone involved is already aware of what is happening.
+Under probate law, Arizona allows interested persons to voluntarily waive that right.
+This can speed up proceedings when everyone involved is already aware of what is happening.

 A person, including a guardian ad litem, conservator or other fiduciary, may waive notice by a writing signed by him or his attorney and filed in the proceeding.

 A.R.S. § 14-1402The statute covers not just individuals but also guardians ad litem, conservators, and other fiduciaries acting on behalf of someone else.
-Each of these representatives can sign a waiver, provided it is filed as part of the court record.
+Each of these representatives can sign a waiver of notice, provided it is filed as part of the court record.

 Why This Matters in Practice

 Waiving notice can speed things up considerably.
-In cases where all parties agree on how the estate should be handled, requiring formal fourteen-day notice for every hearing adds unnecessary delay.
+In cases where all parties agree on how the estate should be handled, requiring formal fourteen-day notice for every initial hearing and subsequent hearing adds unnecessary delay.
 A signed waiver lets the court move forward without waiting out the notice period.

 That said, a waiver should never be signed under pressure.
 The right to notice exists to protect parties from decisions being made without their knowledge.
-Anyone considering a waiver should understand what proceedings they are waiving notice for and what decisions may be made at those hearings.
+Anyone considering a waiver should understand what proceedings they are waiving notice for.
+They should also know what decisions may be made at those hearings.

-For families working cooperatively through an estate settlement, the ability to waive notice is a practical tool that keeps the process moving at a reasonable pace.
+For families working cooperatively through an estate settlement, the ability to waive notice is a practical tool.
+It keeps the process moving at a reasonable pace without sacrificing anyone's right to participate.
+When family members communicate openly about probate matters, waivers help avoid weeks of delay between each step.